Views

 - Time: 15–25 minutes

-This 3-page PDF includes a primary worksheet with two circular life cycle diagrams, a dedicated hints page for student support, and a full answer key for easy grading.
-Students label 6 distinct stages for the salmon (including alevin and smolt) and 4 stages for the crab.
-The visual layout uses clear arrows to indicate chronological progression, making the concept of biological cycles easy to grasp.
+This 3-page PDF includes a primary labeling worksheet featuring two circular life cycle diagrams, a dedicated hints page for student support, and a full answer key for easy grading.
+Students label six distinct stages for the salmon (including alevin and smolt) and four stages for the crab.
+The visual layout uses clear arrows to indicate chronological progression, making the concept of biological cycles highly accessible.

 Zero-Prep Workflow

-- Print (30 seconds): Simply print the worksheet and hints page for your class.
+- Print (30 seconds): Simply print the blank worksheet and the accompanying hints page for your class.

-- Distribute (1 minute): Give students the diagram and the hints page to encourage independent research.
+- Distribute (1 minute): Hand out the diagrams and reference sheets to encourage independent research and vocabulary building.

 - Review (30 seconds): Use the provided answer key for instant formative feedback or self-grading.